How to Get a Software Sales Job: Responsibilities, Salary & Types

 Most hiring managers would agree: Bringing a new team member on board is a lot like committing to a new relationship.
 And you don’t normally pick your partner based on their experience levels.

-While it wouldn‘t hurt to have sales experience under your belt, your other natural sales skills, like prospecting and cold calling may be enough to land you the job.
+While it wouldn‘t hurt to have sales experience, your other natural sales skills, like prospecting and cold calling may be enough to land you the job.

 If you’re friendly, results-focused, and possess good rapport-building skills, then you already possess three important qualities sales managers want.
 However, there are some steps you can take to become a more desirable candidate.
 First, tailor your application materials to each job description.